Updated: April 14, 2023

 About the Naginata-yama “Long Sword Float” (長刀山／小舟町組)

 This is the only float with no kabuki stage, an Imperial-style carriage with only three wheels.
 Carries banners and long swords.
 A ceremonial and “festival guardian” float appearing every year on April 14-15 only at the Otabisho.
+On April 15, it will arrive 10:45 am at the Otabisho.
 It does not go to Nagahama Hachimangu Shrine.
 Built in 1775 with Chinese lion sculptures on four sides.
 It’s a nice float, but does not attract the crowds.
 It’s a quiet float.

 After the Sword Procession on April 15, red banners are hoisted on the float.
 Before Float No. 1 arrives at the Otabisho in the late afternoon, Naginata-yama’s red banners are replaced by white ones bearing the Minamoto Clan’s crest.
 The float’s caretaker is the Naginata-gumi association from the lakeside Kobuna-machi neighborhood (小舟町 now in Asahi-cho) where Minamoto Yoshiie landed for his victory march to Nagahama Hachimangu.